 My titles are Director, Software Architect, and Meme Wrangler at ThoughtWorks.
 I am also the designer and developer of applications, articles, video presentations, and author and/or editor of an increasingly large number of books spanning a variety of subjects and technologies, including my most recent Presentation Patterns and Functional Thinking.
 My professional focus includes designing and building of large-scale enterprise applications.
-I'm is also an internationally known speaker, speaking at over 700 developer conferences worldwide, delivering more than 3000 presentations.
+I'm also an internationally known speaker, speaking at over 700 developer conferences worldwide, delivering more than 3000 presentations.

 I came to find ThoughtWorks by